 (4) Meaningfulness.
-Rakover (2021a,b) suggested that CΨ is a necessary condition for understanding and for meaning of life.
-Rakover (2021b) proposed that without CΨ the individual does not even understand his own actions.
-One can build a robot that will teach the students classical physics in the most efficient way.
-Even the worst among students may pass a physics exam with a very high score.
-However, while this student does understand at a high level what he/she has learned, the robot itself does not understand what it teaches, the questions of its students and its own answers.
-All it does is to present to a certain symbol-question the best symbol-answer that is stored somewhere in his mechanical memory.
+Rakover (2021a,b) suggested that CΨ is a necessary condition for understanding and having a sense of meaning of life.
+Rakover (2021b) proposed that without CΨ an individual simply cannot understand their own actions.
+One can build a robot that can be used to teach students classical physics most efficiently.
+However, the robot has no understanding of what it teaches; it comprehends neither the students’ questions nor its answers.
+It simply matches questions to answers stored somewhere in its mechanical memory.

-Rakover (2021a) suggested that CΨ endows life-meaning to mental representations.
-He distinguishes between two types of meaning: innate and acquired life-meaning.
-The innate-meaning is related to the perception of sensory stimuli, such as sight, hearing, feeling, pleasure, pain and fear.
-When a person sees, for example, a landscape, he is in a state of CΨ of the landscape including the innate feeling of being-alive, an inherent feeling of aliveness.
-I call this the “aliveness-feel”.
-As mentioned above, without CΨ, not only is the person unable to stand on his feet, but the feeling of being-alive disappears.
-And when one is in the state of CΨ, one is in the state of aliveness-feel.
-The basic argument is that perceiving sensory stimuli consciously gives the individual a sense of being-alive, an aliveness-feel, which is natural and inborn.
-(However, note that a person does not say to himself constantly 'how wonderful, I am alive', just as he does not say to himself constantly, ‘how wonderful, I am breathing air’.)
+Rakover (2021a) suggested that CΨ endows mental representations with life-meaning.
+He distinguished between two types of life-meaning: innate and acquired.
+The innate meaning is related to the perception of sensory stimuli, such as those linked to sight, hearing, feeling, pleasure, pain, and fear.
+When a person sees, for example, a landscape, they are conscious of the landscape along with the innate feeling of being alive.
+I call this the “aliveness-feeling”.
+Without CΨ the feeling of being alive disappears.
+The basic argument is that perceiving sensory stimuli consciously is what gives the individual the aliveness-feeling, which is natural and inborn.
+(However, note that people do not constantly say to themselves “How wonderful, I am alive!”, just as they do not constantly say to themselves, “How wonderful, I am breathing air!”.)

-The acquired life-meaning refers to customs, values, traditions and norms that society transfer to its members.
-The ordinary-meaning is related to all the usual ways of conduct that each member of a society must learn in order to function well in it.
-The extreme-meaning is related to extreme ways of conduct that are imparted to an individual from an early age in special emotional rituals, such as in the instillation of religious, social and political doctrines.
-While the sensory perception gives the individual the basic meaning of life: aliveness-feel, being-alive, the acquired meaning offers the individual a way of life that he/she has to follow to be integrated well into the society to which he/she belongs.
+The acquired life-meaning refers to customs, values, traditions, and norms that society transfers to its members.
+The ordinary meaning is related to all the usual modes of conduct that each member of a given society must learn to function well within that system.
+The extreme meaning is related to extreme modes of conduct appropriated by an individual from an early age in special emotional rituals, perhaps linked to the learning of religious, social, and political doctrines.
+While sensory perception gives the individual the basic meaning of life (the sense of being alive), the acquired meaning offers the individual a way of integrating into the society to which they belong.

-Consciousness gives meaning not only to understanding and life, but also it endows meanings to all the stimuli in the world.
-For example, the red rose is not just an object like the rest of the objects in the world, but is a thing that carries meanings: it is something that has a real existence in the world with certain outstanding properties.
-It has a particular shape, color, smell, function and above all, it is something genuine in one’s world
+Consciousness enables understanding and gives meaning to life.
+It also attributes meanings to stimuli in the world.
+For example, a red rose is not just an object like any other in the world but something that carries meaning: it really exists in the world and has unique properties.
+It has a particular shape, color, smell, and function.
+Above all, it is something real.